HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/api/index.md

 - **Federation and user directories**: APIs related to integrating with external user directories and federated identity providers.
 - **Utils**: Utility APIs for common tasks and operations.
 - **Probes**: Health check APIs for monitoring the service status and availability.
-- **Search Re-Index**: APIs related to retrying full or partial re-indexing for all or pending user profiles
+- **Search Re-Index**: APIs related to retrying full or partial re-indexing for all or pending user profiles.

 ## OpenAPI and Swagger Explorer